Larento/rt-n14u-scripts/README.md

 # rt-n14u-scripts
 Assortment of scripts I made to easily install Entware and/or other cool stuff on ASUS RT-N14U.
 Router is running stock ASUS firmware `3.0.0.4.380_8285`.
-Using git allows me to:
+- version control my router configs using git;
-- control my `hosts` file on the router remotely without accessing the router;
+- control my local network `hosts` file on the router remotely;
 - update scripts to a new version over-the-air by sending UDP packets.

 # Installation